quadrychance/paired/README.md

-# one-datum
+# paired

-What can we infer about an orbit from the Gaia RV jitter?

 ## Usage
+The paired pipeline is intended to be an ancillary tool to the Gaia releases of radial velocity data.
 This project includes a pipeline component and a user-facing library.
 For now, this README just covers the pipeline usage which is designed to be run using [snakemake](https://snakemake.readthedocs.io).